 - Lots of manufacturers have made these throughout time, so you’ll usually find the chip number with a prefix such as CD4xxx, HEF4xxx, or NTE4xxx.

-- All unused inputs (even from unused gates) should always be connected to either GND or VCC to avoid unnecessary current consumption.
+- All unused inputs might consume current (even for unused gates), so connect them all to either GND or VCC if you want to avoid unnecessary current consumption.

 - Most chips support a voltage supply of between 3V and 15V.
 Some versions support up to 20V.